Skip to content

 mine BLOCKS="1" # Mine a block, or mine <BLOCKS> number of blocks.

-cli COMMAND # Send a command to bitcoin-cli
+cli COMMAND # Send a command to bitcoin-cli.

 [Logs]